Wangzzzzzzzz/RootPurge/README.md

 ### Citation

-If you use this code, please cite:
+If you find this repo useful in your research, please consider citing our paper as follows:

 ```bibtex
 @inproceedings{
     wang2026characteristic,